Artemas-Muzanenhamo/algorithms-and-data-structures/artemas-data-structures/readme.md

 ## Data Structure

 It is an implementation of an Abstract Data Type.
+It is a method of organising information so that the information can be stored and retrieved efficiently.

 - Way of organising data.
 - For efficient use.